 The contractor is responsible to provide the SCA with the contract deliverables listed below (when applicable) to close out a project.
 Information pertaining to these requirements are available in the Contract Documents as indicated.

-The SCA routinely inspects the construction projects.
-The type and frequency of the inspections depend on the type and size of the project.
+The SCA routinely inspects its construction projects.
+The type and frequency of the inspections depends on the type and size of the project.
 For each inspection, a report is filed and forwarded to the Project Officer as well as others involved with the project.
 The PO's task is to assure resolution of all deficiencies noted on the report.
-Typically, the types of inspections are:
+The most common types of inspections are:

-Included as part of the bid documentation is the Construction Exhibit.
-These are the 'ground rules' for the construction and are based on meetings with the school Principal(s).
+The Construction Exhibit is included as part of the bid documentation.
+These are the 'ground rules' for the construction and are based on meetings with school principals.
 These ground rules include work hours, field office locations, security and security guard requirements, parking restrictions, milestones, staging areas, entrance requirements, construction activity restrictions, phasing exhibits, etc.

-Submittals are drawings, calculations, product data, samples, certifications, test reports etc. which describe, in detail, the materials, products, equipment, systems etc. which are going to be incorporated into the project by the contractor.
-This information is submitted by the contractor for the SCA/AEOR's review.
-Generally the submittal / review process confirms that all materials to be incorporated into a project conform to the Contract requirements.
+Submittals are drawings, calculations, product data, samples, certifications, test reports, and other similar documents that provide detailed descriptions of the materials, products, equipment, systems, and other items that are to be incorporated into the project by the contractor.
+This information is submitted by the contractor for the SCA and Architect/Engineer of Record's (AEOR) review.
+Generally the submittal and review process confirms that all materials to be incorporated into a project conform to the contract requirements.

 Project schedules are submitted as a management tool for the contractor to schedule the construction activities and to enable the SCA to track progress of the work.
-The contractor is required to submit schedule updates to the SCA monthly.
+The contractor is required to submit scheduled updates to the SCA monthly.
 These updates are reviewed and compared to previously submitted schedules.
-Review comments are sent back to the Contractor.
+Review comments are sent back to the contractor.

-As part of the Site Safety Program, the contractor is required to, prepare a Site Safety Plan, signed and sealed by a N.Y.C. licensed Site Safety Manager certified by the New York City Department of Buildings.
+As part of the Site Safety Program, the contractor is required to prepare a Site Safety Plan, signed and sealed by a NYC-licensed Site Safety Manager certified by the New York City Department of Buildings.
 The Site Safety Plan addresses safety aspects of the construction project.
-It includes details about building interiors & exteriors as well as surrounding areas outside the property line.
+It includes details about building interiors and exteriors as well as surrounding areas outside the property line.
 It is submitted to and reviewed by the SCA Safety Division.

 The contractor must obtain all permits necessary to legally perform the work.
 With certain exceptions, all permits, applications and approvals normally processed through the NYC DOB are processed through the SCA's Building Code Compliance (BCC) Division.
-In addition, the contractor is responsible for obtaining all documentation necessary to legally utilize the completed project such as Certificates of Occupancy, Temporary Certificates of occupancy, Public Assembly Permits, Equipment use permits, Boiler permits etc. Renewals of permits and any temporary use documentation are also the responsibility of the contractor.
+In addition, the contractor is responsible for obtaining all documentation necessary to legally use the completed project such as certificates of occupancy, temporary certificates of occupancy, public assembly permits, equipment use permits, boiler permits, and other items requiring permitting.
+Renewals of permits and any temporary-use documentation are also the responsibility of the contractor.

-A change order is initiated by the SCA whenever field conditions, code changes or program changes are encountered which differ from the bid documents.
+A change order is initiated by the SCA whenever field conditions, code changes, or program changes are encountered that differ from the bid documents.
 The process is also initiated when the SCA issues modifications to the bid documents after the bid is opened and the construction award is made.
 The SCA acknowledges a change by issuing a Notice of Direction (NOD).
-The contractor submits a proposed cost for the work, negotiations take place and after a settlement is reached, a change order is issued and executed.
-It is important to note that in accordance with the contract, to avoid adversely affecting construction progress, the contractor must immediately proceed with the work described by the NOD.
+The contractor submits a proposed cost for the work.
+Negotiations take place and, after a settlement is reached, a change order is issued and executed.
+To avoid adversely affecting construction progress and maintain adherence with the contract, the contractor must immediately proceed with the work described by the NOD.

 The SCA routinely inspects the construction projects.
 The type and frequency of the inspections depend on the type and size of the project.
 For each inspection, a report is filed and forwarded to the Project Officer as well as others involved with the project.
 The PO's task is to assure resolution of all deficiencies noted on the report.

-Advertised Bids – typically used for construction jobs with an estimated construction value between $1 million and $4 million; public notices can be found in the City Record, CDS, Dodge, various other trade publications and the SCA's website; additionally, emails regarding these bids are sent to qualified contractors.
+Advertised Bids are typically used for construction jobs with an estimated construction value between $1 million and $4 million; public notices can be found in the City Record, CDS, Dodge, various other trade publications, and the SCA's website; additionally, emails regarding these bids are sent to qualified contractors.

 To view details on advertised bid projects, click the following link: NYCSCA Advertised Bids

-Limited List Bids – open only to an invited group of prequalified contractors; typically used for projects estimated at more than $4 million, Capacity projects, Mentor and Graduate Mentor projects.
-Mentor/Graduated Mentor projects are typically valued at less than $1 million and are restricted to prequalified and certified Minority/Women-Owned or Locally-Based Business Enterprises (M/W/LBEs) enrolled in the Mentor/Graduate Mentor Programs
+Limited List Bids are open only to an invited group of prequalified contractors.
+This type of bid is typically used for projects estimated at more than $4 million, Capacity projects, Mentor/Graduate Mentor projects.
+Mentor/Graduate Mentor projects are typically valued at less than $1 million and are restricted to prequalified and certified Minority/Women-Owned or Locally-Based Business Enterprises (MWLBEs) enrolled in the Mentor/Graduate Mentor Programs.

-To view details on limited list projects, click the following link: NYCSCA Limited List Bids
+To view details on SCA limited list projects, click the following link: Limited List Bids

-Do you want to find more information about a particular solicitation?
-(Note: you will need to know the solicitation number for a project in order to access the information).
-Bid Information
+If you want to find out more information about a particular solicitation, you need to know the solicitation number for a project.
+Select the Bid Information tab on the following page.

 Contractors can download bid solicitation documents online at the Bid Set Website.